ashleefv/BeeNestABM/README.md

   ![Figure 4](BeeNestABMflowchart.png)

 Figure 4: Flow chart for simulationOutputSpatial.m.
 The for loop calls rules.m at each timestep to evaluate the 4 submodels.
 Names of variables used in the code are italicized.
-Other names that are not italicized are modified to be easily readable for pseudocode.
+Other names that are not italicized are modified to be easily readable for pseudocode. t is the index for the for loop over time steps. dt is the duration of the time step.
+P is the fractional range about which the velocity is always accepted (velocityPerturbationAlwaysAccept).

 ### Submodel 1 Bump: Check whether or not bees are close enough for social interactions.
 First, we calculate pairwise distances between the bees.
+The x- and y-coordinates of each bee are stored in a matrix called position.
 Pairwise distances are computed using pdist2, a built-in function in MATLAB, and are stored in a vector called currentDistanceToBees.

     currentDistanceToBees = pdist2(position,position);